Variations in Global Interest Rates

 In this environment, it makes sense for investors who are chasing yield, to park their money in the countries which are moving away from this easing cycle and are instead starting to raise the interest rates.
 One such state doing this is South Africa; with the South African Reserve Bank (SARB).
 The South African Rand (ZAR), an exotic currency, is the perfect candidate for the carry trade strategy because, in the current global macroeconomic landscape, the ZAR is the right place for investors who are chasing yield and can earn a nice return.

 What is a Carry Trade?

-A carry trade is when you buy a high interest currency against a low interest currency.
-So it make sense to go long high yielding currencies as your broker will pay you the interest difference between the two currencies, as long as you are trading in the positive interest direction.
+A carry trade is when you buy a high-interest currency against a low-interest currency.
+In this case, it is profitable to trade long on high yielding currencies, as your broker will pay you the interest difference between the two currencies, as long as you are trading in the positive interest direction.

 Besides the interest differential gains, traders can also benefit from the actual exchange rate fluctuation as long as the trade is in the direction of carry interest, as long as the exchange rate appreciates.

 The underlying SARB’s tone has been hawkish after the July 2015 rate hike by 25 basis points to 6%.
 Comparing that globally, during this year alone, more than 25 Central Banks have cut the interest rates at least one time.
 This highlights how attractive the South African Rand can be to foreign investors looking to profit from the carry trade.